dhruv-ahuja/dhruv-ahuja.github.io/content/posts/implementing_buffered_queue_in_rust.md

 Acquiring the lock on a mutex returns a [MutexGuard](https://doc.rust-lang.org/std/sync/struct.MutexGuard.html "https://doc.rust-lang.org/std/sync/struct.MutexGuard.html"), a thin wrapper around the value held by the mutex.
 The [lifetime specifier](https://doc.rust-lang.org/book/ch10-03-lifetime-syntax.html "https://doc.rust-lang.org/book/ch10-03-lifetime-syntax.html") `<’a>`  in the type definition indicates how long the boolean flags are going to stay in memory.
 They are now associated with the enum variants and their held locks will be unlocked when the enum variants go out of scope.

-We can see Rust’s powerful enums here, as we can add data on individual variants like we would do with a struct.
+We can see Rust’s powerful enums here, as we can add data on individual variants like we would with a struct.

 ## Defining Producer and Consumer Logic